yus47/hotel_bookings/README.md

 <br><br>
 The two hotels are <strong>Vila Galé Opera</strong> and <strong>Vila Galé Atlântico</strong>.
 There are similarities and differences between the two hotels.
 Both are <strong>4-star hotels</strong> under Vila Galé management, but their target markets are a bit different.
 With their facilities, Vila Galé Opera, located in Lisbon, is assumed to also target business-minded guests as well as tourists [[3]](https://www.vilagale.com/en/hotels/lisbon-coast/vila-gale-opera), making it fall in the <strong>city hotel category</strong>.
 On the contrary, Vila Galé Atlântico, located right besides Galé beach in Albufeira, is focusing more on guests who want to enjoy their vacation, both for couples and for families with children [[4]](https://www.vilagale.com/en/hotels/algarve/vila-gale-atlantico).
 This condition of Vila Galé Atlântico makes it fall in the <strong>resort hotel category</strong> for this research purpose.
 <br><br>
 However, <strong>high cancellation rates remain a challenge for hotels, influenced by customer behavior and economic uncertainties</strong>.
 These studies highlight that stricter cancellation policies can lead to reduced bookings as customers seek better deals, contributing to the high cancellation rates experienced by hotels [[5]](https://doi.org/10.1016/j.ijhm.2010.03.010).
 For instance, there is a problem in both hotels: there are <strong>lost potential revenues due to no shows and cancellations</strong> from the guests who have not finished their payment.
 To counter this problem, the management of Vila Galé need to <strong>revise their policy regarding cancellations and no shows</strong>.
-This also leads to developing a cancellation prediction machine learning model that can identify potentially canceling guests, so that the room can be accommodated to other guests.
-On that note, the machine learning model also need to take into account the accuracy of guests whom is predicted canceling their reservation, <strong>as failing to take that factor into account would lead to double booking</strong>, potentially <strong>receiving negative reviews and word-of-mouth</strong> for Vila Galé Opera, Vila Galé Atlântico, or even Vila Galé hotels as a whole.
+This also leads to developing a cancellation prediction machine learning model that can identify potentially canceling guests, so that reservation that have high probability to cancel can be charged with deposit or upfront payment.
 </div>